 fiction, poetry & non-fiction books from Wales, the UK and the world.
 Our titles are unique, enjoyable, and thought provoking.

 We also run Envoi poetry magazine, now in its 60th year.

 We have a rolling programme of seasonal and annual competitions, providing opportunities for writers of poetry, novels/novellas and short stories.

 Jan Fortune studied theology at Selwyn College, Cambridge and did a PhD in feminist theology.
 She has worked as a teacher, parish priest and charity director and moved to North Wales in 2001, where she continues to try to learn Welsh.
 Jan has tutored creative writing courses for the Arvon Foundation, Open College of Arts, Women on Tour, Gardoussel Retreat and NAWE as well as running writing courses for Cinnamon Press.
 Her publications include many articles, chapters, and five non-fiction books on alternative education and parenting, inspired by home educating her four (now adult) children, the most recent being Winning Parent, Winning Child; several novels, including This Is the End of the Story, the first part of a major trilogy; and poetry/prose poetry collections such as Stale Bread & Miracles, Turn/Return and Edge.
 She published the collaborative poetry collection, Slate Voices, in 2014, her contribution being a long poetry sequence focussing on an abandoned slate mine and valley, Cwmorthin, near her home.
 Her most recent work is on a trilogy of novels examining belief and time: This is the End of the Story, A Remedy for All Things and For Hope is Always Born

-Adam Craig is a photographer, graphic designer, editor and writer.
-He is responsible for Cinnamon's cover designs, acts as advisory editor on the press's fiction output, and is commissioning editor of Liquorice Fish Books.
+Adam Craig is responsible for Cinnamon's cover designs, acts as advisory editor on the press's fiction output.